• Skip to primary navigation

 Anxiety Overview

 Anxiety disorders affect about 25% of children between the ages of 13 and 18 years old.
-Below we explore what anxiety is, the various types of anxiety disorders and who is most at risk for developing anxiety.
+Below we explore what anxiety is, the various types of anxiety disorders and who is most at risk of an anxiety disorder.

 What is anxiety?

-Anxiety is a mental and physical reaction to things that may appear to be—or may be interpreted by an individual to be—threats.
-In small doses, anxiety can be helpful.
-It protects us from danger and helps us notice problems.
-But when anxiety grows too big, or occurs too frequently, it can keep us from our normal activities.
+Anxiety is a mental and physical reaction to things that may appear to be (or that someone may interpret to be) threats.
+In small doses, anxiety can be helpful: It protects us from danger and helps us notice possible problems.
+But when anxiety grows too big or occurs too frequently, it can keep us from our normal activities.

 Anxiety drives people to avoid things that scare them.
 When a scary thing is avoided, there is a short-lived sense of relief.
-However, the next time the situation arises, it seems even scarier and the anxiety can get worse.
+However, the next time the situation arises, it can seem even scarier and the anxiety can get worse.

 Remember that anxiety can look different from person to person; some people may experience worry about many areas in their life, while others notice it in social settings or in response to specific things, such as animals or heights.